kamero0n/Robotic_soln/ros2_ws/src/robotic_soln_interfaces/PackageInfo.md

 # Package Overview

-This section provides an overview of the package within ros_ws.

 ## ' robotic_soln_interfaces'

 The **robotic_soln_interfaces** provides interfaces and implementations for interacting with 3-DOF sensors.
 It currently includes a custom service for fetching sensor data.
-It can easily be modified.
+It can easily be modified and scaled to fit the user's needs.

 ### Services
 - **GetSensorData**